 Here’s the C page and I even included the word list, to clear that up.

 Sorry, everyone wears leather chaps and lip rings?
 There isn’t a single pair of chaps anywhere in the book, and there is one (1) lip ring on one out of the 116 individuals illustrated.
-How would you even know that there are “super stereotyped caricatures” in here, since you obviously haven’t cracked the book?
-Wow, what an ally! 🙏 There are plenty of regularly dressed people, if you’re going to talk about it like some kind of expert, READ IT.
+How would you even know that there are “annoying super stereotyped caricatures” in here, since you obviously haven’t cracked the book?
+Wow, what an ally! 🙏 There are plenty of regularly dressed people.
+If you’re going to talk about it like some kind of expert, READ IT.

 Speaking of leather, which you seem to take quite an issue with here, surely you would never do any “really graphic sex stuff” like wearing something “way overly sexual,” especially when you have children in your household? :(

-Sarah Isgur shown sporting a leather jacket similar to a leather jacket shown in Pride Puppy!, I am clutching my un-Republican pearls!
+Sarah Isgur shown sporting a leather jacket similar to a leather jacket shown in Pride Puppy!, I am clutching my non-Republican pearls!

 This is important.
 Books like ours and access to them are not only being judged in the Supreme Court, but in the court of public opinion.